 Now through the years I’ve used both the brush on primers and the spray on and I prefer the brush ons for a few reasons.

 One: No odor.
 This is pretty important if you live near anybody that has breathing problems or have such a problem yourself.
 Spray paint is pretty terrible.
 Two: You can easily control the runs.
 With spray primer you have to use very very light coats to prevent runs and while there is a technique to it I find it easier and better to get an even thin coat when I brush it on can see exactly what I am doing.
 Three: It’s easier to get into the grooves and up underneath the model with a brush.
 Four: There are no shipping restrictions and no lock and key garbage at the hobby shop to deal with when using brush on stuff.
 Five: It’s way cheaper.
 Spray is super expensive and the can usually dries out or clogs before you use it all.
 Six: If I want to make a primer that is slightly tinted I can do that easily with the brush on stuff.
 Seven: No overspray.
 To spray a miniature you have to put it in a cardboard box to contain the overspray or you’ll make a mess and then you can’t really get to the model while spraying it or you have to risk getting the paint on other things besides your model which may be outdoors where you are spraying.
 Eight: You don’t have to go outside.
 If you live in a place with extreme temperatures or high winds like I do you’ll appreciate not having to go outside to prime a model which is something you have to do when you use spray.
 Nine: Your model can dry inside so no dirt, dust, or leaves will get stuck to it and nobody will steal your minis!
 Ten: Your hands will stay a lot cleaner.
 Wow.
 Those are ten reasons to use brush on primer so take my advice and use brush on primer.
 The vallejo stuff works really well for me so use that.
 The vallejo Game Color number for it is 72.002.
-You can get it and other Vallejo paints at http://www.thewarstore.com which handled my orders pretty well when I got supplies from them last time.
+You used to be able to get it and other Vallejo paints at http://www.thewarstore.com which handled my orders pretty well when I got supplies from them last time.
 Unfortunately they had to close shop and their site redirects to nobleknight.com which has a decent selection of paints, but sometimes you can’t find exactly what you are looking for and they don’t carry my favorite brand, which is Coat D’Arms, but they carry P3 which is good second choice and Citadel, Vallejo, and a few other good paints.
 They don’t carry the game color primer, but they do carry the larger sized white surface primer which should work just fine, but it’s often out of stock.
 But usually amazon has it for around $20.00 in the 20 oz size.

 Now if you are going to use a spray primer I recommend Games Workshop brand white primer.
 Like I said if it’s like the stuff I used to use it’s decent.
 It used to be called “Skull White” primer.
 I have a feeling the formulation has changed a bit since I had that stuff, but probably only for the better so it’s worth a try.